tarasis/tarasis.github.io/FrontendMentor/huddle-landing-page-with-single-introductory-section-master/work-through/myProcess.md

     set up 2, one 1440x800 and the other 375x800
     I can then save out the image and use diffchecker.com and use the design image vs the current image of the page to compare and see how close I am.
 You can use a diff mode that only shows the differences (mostly in green) which makes it easier to adjust.
-    Now, now I need to finish styling for desktop ...
+    Now, now I need to finish styling for desktop ... remainder of day lost to calls and roleplaying next day
+    download diffchecker trial rather than keep using website adjust size of logo svg
+    play with positioning using margin and rem.
+Logo and mockup images are so close at this point (see image diff 1) realise I probably should be using % rather than rem for margin positioning also should probably be using 0 positioning in body and doing it in each element

 Things I've not touched so far:
     main section